 Nova Scotia’s Best-Kept Bird Watching Secret

-The salt marshes along the Atlantic View Trail near Lawrencetown, Nova Scotia are atwitter with dozens of beautiful birds.
+The salt marshes along the Atlantic View Trail near Lawrencetown, Nova Scotia are atwitter with dozens of beautiful bird species.

-Bird Watching in Nova Scotia’s Atlantic View Trail
+Bird Watching on Nova Scotia’s Atlantic View Trail

 Looking for a birding hot spot where you can hope to see mergansers, eiders, various gulls and other ocean birds, as well as kingfishers, herons, wigeons, goldfinches, yellow warblers, common yellowthroats, savannah sparrows, flycatchers and ospreys in the spring and summer?

 How about pintails, terns, buffleheads, goldeneyes, sandpipers, plovers, willets, dunlins, crossbills, yellowlegs, pine warblers, pheasants, teals, dowitchers and bald eagles in the fall and winter?